CamilleScholtz/prt/README.md

      make DESTDIR=$PKG install
 ```

-And now run `prtpatch`, which will do all the patching itself.
+And now run `prtpatch`, which will do all the patching.

-All files in the patch directory ending with the `.patch` filetype will be used by `prtpatch`,
+Only files in the patch directory ending with a `.patch` filetype will be used by `prtpatch`,
 say you want to patch `.footprint` you would create a `.footprint.patch` file.